UAE says it intercepted 2 ballistic missiles over Abu Dhabi

 Associated Press

-The missile fire further escalates tensions across the Persian Gulf, which previously had seen a series of assaults near — but never indisputably on — Emirati soil amid Yemen’s yearslong war and the collapse of Iran’s nuclear deal with world powers.
+The missile fire further escalates tensions across the Persian Gulf, which previously had seen a series of assaults near — but never indisputably on — Emirati soil.
+It comes during Yemen’s yearslong war and the collapse of Iran’s nuclear deal with world powers.
+American troops at Al-Dhafra Air Base in the capital took shelter in bunkers during the attack.

 The attacks threaten the business-friendly, tourism-focused efforts of the Emirates, a federation of seven sheikhdoms on the Arabian Peninsula also home to Dubai.
 For years, the country has marketed itself as a safe corner of an otherwise-dangerous neighborhood.